What To Do If You Discover White Ants

 You might also notice termites by the tracks they leave which come in the form of mudding.

-Mudding refers to the tunnels constructed by termites that they travel through.
+Mudding refers to the tunnels that termites make that they travel through.

 If they cannot travel through the ground or some other concealed way, they will construct these tunnels to keep themselves safe and hidden.

-These tunnels are constructed of termite feces and saliva, mixed with dirt and wood.
+Termites make these with a mixture of termite feces and saliva with dirt and wood.

 You are most likely to find mudding built around ant caps, which are metal plates designed to force termites out into the open.